Neutral Helium Microscopy (SHeM): A Review: Helium optics / Resolution limits

 Once the centre line of the supersonic expansion has been selected by a skimmer, the helium atoms continue to travel in straight lines through vacuum until they interact with the microscope optical elements.

 In this regime, the behaviour of helium atoms can be modelled by atom optics through the wave-particle duality.
-This means that when compared to light or less massive corpuscles such as electrons, the theoretical resolution limit of Helium atoms at the same energy is much lower \cite{joy_choosing_2009}.
-This follows directly from the de Broglie wavelength equation: $ \lambda_\mathrm{B}=\frac{h}{p}=\frac{h}{\sqrt{2Em}}. $ The mass of Helium is about four orders of magnitude higher than the electron mass.
-Thus, at the same energy the de Broglie wavelength of neutral helium atoms will be two orders of magnitude smaller than of electrons.
-According to eq. (\ref{eq:isentropic_velocity}) a room temperature helium beam has a wavelength of around 0.05~nm and an energy of 50~meV \cite{bracco_surface_2013}.
-A beam cooled to 120~K (using liquid nitrogen) has a wavelength of around 0.1 nm and an energy of around 20~meV.
-However, the practical resolution limit of a Helium microscope configuration is not given by the theoretical wavelength limit, but by aberration and diffraction (airy disk) broadening by the optical elements.
+The wavelength, and thereby the resolution, is given by de-Broglie wavelength equation \cite{joy_choosing_2009}: $ \lambda_\mathrm{B}=\frac{h}{p}=\frac{h}{\sqrt{2Em}}. $ The mass of Helium is about four orders of magnitude higher than the electron mass.
+Thus, at the same energy, the de-Broglie wavelength of neutral helium atoms will be two orders of magnitude smaller than of electrons and thus the potential resolutions two orders of magnitude better.
+According to eq. (\ref{eq:isentropic_velocity}) a room temperature helium beam has a wavelength of around 0.05~nm and an energy of around 60~meV \cite{bracco_surface_2013}.
+A beam cooled with liquid nitrogen and working at 120~K has a wavelength of around 0.1 nm and an energy of around 20~meV.
+However, the practical resolution limit of a Helium microscope configuration is not given by the theoretical wavelength limit, but by aberrations and diffraction (Airy disk) broadening by the optical elements and by the signal to noise ratio in the detected signal.
 As discussed in the introduction, two types of optical elements have been used so far to successfully produce SHeM images: Fresnel zone plates and pinholes.
 Fresnel zone plates are a type of diffraction lens that focuses an incoming atomic or light beam into a small focal spot \cite{carnal1991imaging}.
 Pinholes are circular openings that restrict the size of the atom beam \cite{witham_simple_2011}.